okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/ie-limitations/index.md

 #### Sessions APIs

-**What Changed:** Some Sessions APIs aren't supported in Identity Engine.
+**What Changed:** Some Sessions APIs aren't supported in the Identity Engine.
 However, your existing application could continue to work as long as session management and application interactions are fully contained within the `v1/sessions` APIs.

-**Further Information:** APIs not supported on Identity Engine sessions:
+**Further Information:** APIs not supported on the Identity Engine sessions:

 * `GET /api/v1/sessions/${sessionId}`
 * `POST /api/v1/sessions/${sessionId}/lifecycle/refresh`